creynaud/hands-on-django-doc/source/notesapp.rst

 Implementing the notes view
 ---------------------------

+The notes view should display all the note titles.

 So far we just want to render a static template when someone accesses http://127.0.0.1:8000/notes/.
-The templates should go in a notesapp/templates/notesapp/my_notes.html.
+The template should go in a notesapp/templates/notesapp/notes.html.
+Again, the notesapp folder under templates allows to have some namespacing for the template files.

 Just follow the same steps as for the home view, except that now you should only modify files inside notesapp/.
 Verify that the new view shows up in your browser.